forestgrape/coronavirus/index.md

 As mentioned a good metaphor is avoiding a smoker's smoke or filtering out the soot.
 So the right indoor ventilation and indoor wearing a mask is key.

 ### References
 Remark: Sometimes reviews or remarks in introductions are cited which reference further to the original work.
+References are grouped by topic.
+In the case where several topics apply, one has been choosen.
 * Describing that the cell entry point is ACE2:
 [1] (SARS-Cov-1), [2] (SARS-Cov-1), [9] (SARS-Cov-2)